breastmed/breastmed/content/services.md

       You will be directed to a downloadable gift voucher which can be shared with the intended recipient.

-      They will be able to book on the website as normal under "gift voucher".
+      They will be able to book on the website as normal under "redeem gift voucher".

-      Alternatively, you may want to check their availability and book directly for them.
   - type: text-box
     bg: rosy-brown
     content: >-